Sebastianhju/Runeterra-5e/Items/Rares.md

 **Charges**: This item has 3 charges and regains all charges when you finish a long rest.

-**Damm the Weak**: Whenever you hit an attack with a blighted arrow you can force them to make a constitution saving throw, Dc equals 9 plus two times your proficiency.
+**Damm the Weak**: Whenever you hit an attack with a blighted arrow you can spend a charge to force them to make a constitution saving throw, Dc equals 9 plus two times your proficiency.
 On a failed save the target is *Cursed* as if under the Bane spell for a minute.

 **Blighted Arrow**: You can choose to have your arrows deal necrotic damage instead of piercing damage.